SAS® Third-Party Software Requirements - Baseline and Higher Support

 Beginning with the minimum system requirements for that release of SAS software, SAS supports minor versions within a major version family, as defined by the third-party vendor.
 This covers all fix packs, maintenance packs, service packs, feature packs, minor versions and security patches.

-Beginning with the minimum system requirements for that release of SAS software, SAS will support minor versions as defined by the independent software vendor (ISV).
+Beginning with the minimum system requirements for a release of SAS software, SAS will support minor versions as defined by the independent software vendor (ISV).
 This covers all fix packs, maintenance packs, minor versions and security patches.
-For example, suppose the minimum system requirement for SAS x is Internet Explorer 8.
-Then, "and higher" means that for SAS x, all Internet Explorer minor versions, security fixes and such that are issued subsequent to version 8 will be supported under this policy.
-SAS extends support for major version upgrades (such as Firefox 3 and Internet Explorer 9) as appropriate and described above.
+For example, suppose the minimum system requirement for SAS x is Google Chrome 42.
+In that case "and higher" support means that for SAS x, all Google Chrome minor versions, security fixes and such that are issued subsequent to version 42 will be supported under this policy.
+SAS extends support for major version upgrades (such as Microsoft Edge 40.0) as appropriate and described above.
 (Major-version upgrade support is not a direct effect of this policy.)

-Notes: Only the 32-bit versions of the web browsers are supported.
+Notes: SAS recommends using 64-bit browsers.
 Starting with the first maintenance release for SAS 9.3 (TS1M1), "and higher" support for Firefox includes major versions as well.

 Adobe Flash Player

-Beginning with the minimum system requirements for that release of SAS software, SAS will support (via the hardware virtualization statement of support) major and minor versions as defined by the independent software vendor (ISV).
-Please see the hardware virtualization policy for more details.
+Beginning with the minimum system requirements for a particular release of SAS software, SAS will support major and minor versions as defined by the independent software vendor (ISV).
+For more information, see SAS Product Support for Virtualization Environments.